MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallHyperVVMSetting.md

 Specifies how to filter inbound traffic which does not match any Hyper-V firewall rules.
 The acceptable values for this parameter are: NotConfigured, Allow, or Block.

+This setting applies the configuration to all profiles.
+For configuring at a per-profile granularity, use the `New-NetFirewallHyperVProfile` cmdlet.

 - Block: Blocks inbound network traffic that does not match an inbound rule.
 - Allow: Allows all inbound network traffic, whether or not it matches an inbound rule.
 - NotConfigured: Resets this value back to its default.